 OK, so this is basically No. 1 and No. 2 above rolled into one.
 And there’s a reason it’s called trail mix – hikers and other outdoor enthusiasts figured out long ago that a mixture of nuts, seeds and dried fruit is excellent fuel for long treks, whether you’re climbing a snowy mountain, winding your way through a narrow gorge or just schlepping across town in search of the bus station.

-You can buy a ready-made mix or create your own with your favourite ingredients (my personal favourite is raw cashews, pepitas and dried cranberries).
+You can buy a ready-made mix or create your own with your favorite ingredients (my personal favorite is raw cashews, pepitas and dried cranberries).

 4. Energy Bars

 This is probably the most common fallback plan among newbie vegan travelers, who have been known to stuff up to 30 Larabars in their luggage “just in case”.

 Let me assure you that this is NOT necessary.
 Odds are, your trip will be full of delicious culinary adventures, and you certainly won’t be dining on energy bars while sitting alone in your hotel room every night.
 Even so, it’s good to have a couple on hand, just for emergencies and peace of mind.